 There are times when you want to look for information, but all you have is a picture you know nothing about.
 Wouldn’t it be great if you could upload it online and have the relevant data relayed to you instantly?

-For instance, you can now take a picture of an item such as a hammer and find out where you can buy it, what similar products there are, and reviews from other users.
+For instance, you can now take a picture of an item such as a hammer and find out where you can buy it, similar products available, and reviews from other users.

 What’s coming the way of every content marketing agency in Singapore

-With the technology we have on hand, here are some digital marketing trends the industry can expect to see over the coming years.
+Here are some digital marketing trends you can expect to see in the next few years.

 |Foreseeable trend||How this might impact digital marketing|